What Should INFJs Do When Their Crushes Find Them Threatening?

 Most INFJs are looking for depth, which is why we don’t like shallow relationships.
 If you’re crushing on someone who you know prefers shallow and superficial, you may want to consider crushing on someone who’s looking for more depth.

-There are people out there who would love to experience this incredible gift of yours.
-Your special someone is one of them.
+I believe there are people out there who would love to experience this incredible gift of yours.
+And I believe your special someone is one of them.

 It may or may not take this person time to get used to the way you see more than most, but when they get used to it, they won’t mind it.
 In fact, they may cherish it.
 They may even ask for your insight on new people and situations they encounter.